Updated March 31, 2026

 - Workers' compensation is required in Virginia for businesses with 2 or more employees, with exemptions for sole proprietors, partners, corporate officers, and farm laborers.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms should be checked before binding coverage.
+- Most commercial leases in Virginia require proof of general liability coverage, so lease terms should be checked before binding coverage.

 - Coverage requests should account for underground storage tank exposure and any related fuel spill liability or environmental liability insurance for gas stations, depending on the station’s setup and carrier terms.